skillsreactor/skillsreactor.com/_videos/how-does-this-keyword-work.md

 ---
-name: How Does the "this" Keyword Work?
+title: How Does the "this" Keyword Work?
 description: >-
     A brief introduction to the this keyword in JavaScript and the different ways it's value inside of functions can change